 - a bunch fresh basil leaves

-- 3 Tbsp extra virgin olive oil
+- 3 Tablespoons extra virgin olive oil

-- salt and pepper as needed
+- salt and pepper (to taste)

 - Add tomato passata and season with salt and pepper to taste.

-- Once gnocchi are cooked, strain them and then add them to the pan with the tomato sauce.
+- Once the gnocchi are cooked, strain them and then add them to the pan with the tomato sauce.
 Toss to coat well.

-- Top with the remaining mozzarella, and a few basil leaves.
+- Top with the remaining mozzarella, and add a few basil leaves.